-Corporate Governance, Health Care Compliance Oversight and Nominating Committee reviewing and evaluating incumbent directors, recommending candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, overseeing the Company's compliance with health care laws and regulations, and overseeing a set of corporate governance principles for Rigel.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee periodically reviews, discusses, and assesses the performance of the Board, including Board committees, seeking input from senior management, the full Board, and others.
+Corporate Governance, Health Care The Compliance Oversight and Nominating Committee of the Board is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, overseeing the Company's compliance with health care laws and regulations, and overseeing a set of corporate governance principles for Rigel.
+Corporate Governance, Health Care The Compliance Oversight and Nominating Committee periodically reviews, discusses, and assesses the performance of the Board, including Board committees, seeking input from senior management, the full Board, and others.
 The assessment shall include evaluation of the Board's contribution as a whole and effectiveness in serving the best interests of the Company and its stockholders, specific areas in which the Board and/or management believe better contributions could be made, and overall Board composition and makeup, including the reelection of current Board members.
-The factors to be considered shall include whether the Directors, both individually and collectively, can and do provide the integrity, experience, judgment, commitment, skills and expertise appropriate for the Company.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee also periodically review with the Chief Executive Officer the plans for succession to the offices of the Company's executive officers and makes recommendations to the Board with respect to the selection of appropriate individuals to succeed to these positions.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee of the Board is also responsible for Rigel's CEO succession planning, which it periodically reviews.
+The factors to be considered shall include whether the Directors, both individually and collectively, can and do provide the integrity, experience, judgment, commitment, skills and expertise appropriate for the